Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Camino continues on this gravel roadway.

-The path drops down to and walks along the Bernesga River, and takes the pilgrimage traveler under this bridge that contains the railroad tracks and comes back up on the other side and out onto the pavement.
+The path drops down to and walks along the Bernesga River, and takes the pilgrimage traveler under this bridge that contains the railroad tracks.
+On the other side, bend right, then left and a few meters later, come out onto the pavement, where you need to turn to the right.
+This is not well-marked.
 It is only about 1/2 kilometer on this path from the turnoff in town.

 Join the LE-473, just downhill from a plaza where there is a gas station on the road, off Camino about 150 meters to your right.
 This gas station may be your last chance for a cup of coffee or a snack, before the end of the day in Poladura de la TerciaThere are no services after this!